saskiaharrison3/Pipeline-Project/README.md

 Step nine: Upload normalised_filtered_VCF to Mutation Distiller
 Output: Variants_MutationDistiller
 A list of 3 variants none of which appear to be disease-causing

+These 3 variants are extracted from Variant_VEP list